vyanmadai7/crash-game-simulator/README.md

 # Mini Gambling Game (Python)

-A  crash betting game you can play in your terminal......
+A  crash betting game you can play in your terminal......<br>
-This project simulates the popular "Aviator" style game using Python.
+This project simulates the popular "Aviator" style game using Python......

 ---